EvlonLin/MyReads-Project/README.md

 ## About

 This is a Udacity Front-end Developer Project.
 The app built with React and API server was provided by Udacity.
 This app helps users to manage their reading habit.
-It allows user to add and search books from the server and catagorize them to 3 shelfs.
+It allows users to add and search books from the server and categorize them into 3 shelves.

 ## Getting Started